 But never mind, perhaps you think you are gluten-intolerant and you could be.
 The amino acid called proline is the cause.

-A protein consists of a long chain of molecules called amino-acids.
-Combined together in your unique way, by your own DNA, they make up the cells in your body.
 During the digestive process in the stomach and small intestine it is vitally important that they are broken down to individual units; otherwise your immune system will target them as something foreign and set up an inflammatory reaction.
-When serious it is a nasty called Coeliac Sprue.
+When serious it causes a nasty disease called Coeliac Sprue.

 The amino-acid called proline is the spoke in the wheel; unlike all its cousins it has a ring structure that defies enzymatic action.
-If short chains of improperly digested proteins enter the blood stream there's havoc.
+If short chains of improperly digested proteins enter the blood stream, there's havoc.

 The solution is pre-digestion of the gluten using a sourdough culture.